VigyatGoel/vigyatgoel/README.md

 ###  Hi, I'm Vigyat Goel

-🎓 Studying Artifical Intelligence and Machine Learning at University School of Automation and Robotics, currently in my third year.
+🎓 Studying Artifical Intelligence and Machine Learning at University School of Automation and Robotics.

 🎮 Currently delving into Machine Learning and Deep Learning.